MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsPolicy.md

 ## SYNOPSIS

-This cmdlet allows you to get properties of a TeamsShiftPolicy instance, including user's shift based presence and Teams off shift warning message-specific settings.
+This cmdlet allows you to get properties of a TeamsShiftPolicy instance, including user's Teams off shift warning message-specific settings.

 ## SYNTAX